MomentsLD/moments/docs/modules/dfe.rst

 Now that we have a plausible demographic model, we can move to the selected SFS.
-Not every new missense mutation or every new LOF mutation will have the same fitness effect, so we aim to learn the *distribution* of selection coefficients of new mutations.
-Here, we are going to assume an additive model of selection - that is, heterozygotes have fitness effect :math:`1+s` while homozygotes for the derived allele have fitness effect :math:`1+2s`.
+Not every new missense mutation or every new LOF mutation will have the same

+that is, heterozygotes have fitness effect :math:`1+s` while homozygotes for the derived allele have fitness effect :math:`1+2s`.
 We're also only going to focus on the deleterious DFE - we assume beneficial mutations are very rare, and we'll